On counting numerical semigroups by maximum primitive and Wilf's conjecture: Abstract

 \section{Abstract}

 We introduce a new way of counting numerical semigroups, namely by their maximum primitive, and show its relation with the counting of numerical semigroups by their Frobenius number.
-For any positive integer \(n\), let \(\maxprimcard{n}\) denote the number of numerical semigroups whose maximum primitive is~\(n\), and let \(\frobcard{n}\) denote the number of numerical semigroups whose Frobenius number is~\(n\).
-We show that the sequences \((\maxprimcard{n})\) and \((\frobcard{n})\) are Möbius transforms of one another.
+We show that these two ways of counting are Möbius transforms of one another.
 We also establish that almost all numerical semigroups with large enough maximum primitive satisfy Wilf's conjecture.
-A crucial step in the proof is a result of independent interest: a numerical semigroup \(S\) with multiplicity \(\multiplicityoper{}\) such that \(|S\cap (\multiplicityoper{},2 \multiplicityoper{})|\geq \sqrt{3\multiplicityoper{}} \) satisfies Wilf's conjecture.
+A crucial step in the proof is a result of independent interest: a numerical semigroup \(S\) with multiplicity \(\multiplicityoper{}\) such that \(|S\cap (\multiplicityoper{},2 \multiplicityoper{})|\geq \sqrt{2\multiplicityoper{}} \) satisfies Wilf's conjecture.